alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 ### Viewing App Endpoints

-This section is about how to view the endpoint(s) of an app.
+This section is about how to view the endpoint(s) of an app on TCI.

 **1.** Log in to the TIBCO Cloud Integration server.
 **2.** Click the** Apps** tab.
 Then click the app whose endpoint you want to view.
 **3.** Click the **Endpoints** tab.
 All endpoints are shown.